Force over Distance: Chapter 41

 Scratch that.
 Blood, actually, was helpful.
 Blood was preferred.

-He tangled chain through his fingers, he flexed his wrists, and he kept his mind off the damage he was causing.
+He tangled the chain through his fingers and flexed his wrists.
+He kept his mind off the damage he was doing.
 It was easy.
 Nothing easier.

 After all, damage was immaterial and blood was preferred.